mcmeeking/brewdo/README.md

 Original credit for the install script goes to Richard Purves (<richard@richard-purves.com>)

-Original credit for the "brewdo" name, and sandoxing process goes to Matt Behrens (<matt@zigg.com>)
+Original credit for the "brewdo" name, and sandoxing process goes to Mattie Behrens ([@zigg](https://github.com/zigg))